Jana-Marie/USB-PD-Firmware/docs/console_config.md

 version number follows [Semantic Versioning][].
 The serial console configuration interface is the API that the version number describes.

+Starting with firmware version 1.2.0, the version number can also be read using the firmware version extension: an interface descriptor with class code `0xFF`, subclass code `0x46`, and protocol `0x57` points to a string descriptor with the firmware version.

 [pid.codes]: http://pid.codes/
 [Semantic Versioning]: http://semver.org/